AzureAD/microsoft-authentication-library-for-js/docs/login-user.md

 ## Silent login with ssoSilent()

 If you already have a session that exists with the authentication server, you can use the ssoSilent() API to make request for tokens without interaction.
+You will need to pass one of the following into the request object in order to successfully obtain a token silently.

-You will need to pass a `login_hint` (which can be retrieved from the account object `username` property or the `upn` claim in the ID token) in the request object in order to successfully obtain a token silently.
+- `login_hint` (which can be retrieved from the account object `username` property or the `upn` claim in the ID token)
+- `sid` (which can be retrieved from the `idTokenClaims` of an `account` object)
+- `account` (which can be retrieved using on of the [account APIs](./accounts.md))

+Passing an account will look for sid in the token claims, then fall back to loginHint (if provided) or account username.

 ```javascript
 const silentRequest = {